 Placement of markers on irregular elements (e.g. circular columns or free form structures), that are not plane or cannot be classified as either vertical or horizontal, shall be avoided.

 Figure 3 — Example for markers for exceptional circumstances, e.g. on non-vertical elements

+Application of tags

+At the time of application, markers shall in minimum consist of the targets, the grid and the ID number as described in chapter 4.1.
+Read-out tags and/or tags for applications may be printed compounded with the markers and applied at the same time, if they are already determined and available.
+This is recommended, as accuracy of positioning will be improved.
+Otherwise they can be added whenever needed.

 Tags for data read-out

 Functionality